 To encourage customers to participate in loyalty programs, you need to provide ongoing rewards that demonstrate that your brand is more valuable than any other.
 Examples of great reward systems include:

-- A nail salon that offers a free manicure once every 10 visits
+- A hair salon that offers a free conditioning service once every 10 visits

-- Once every five oil changes, an auto mechanic offers a discounted service.
+- Once every five oil changes, a local European auto mechanic offers a discounted service.

 - An ice cream store with a tiered loyalty program that allows customers to advance in ranks and benefit from better freebies the more they spend.